Argon oxygen decarburization: Desulfurization

 So, additions of lime are added to dilute sulfur in the metal bath.
-Also, aluminum or silicon may be added to remove oxygen.
+Also, aluminium or silicon may be added to remove oxygen.
 Other trimming alloy additions might be added at the end of the step.
 After sulfur levels have been achieved the slag is removed from the AOD vessel and the metal bath is ready for tapping.
 The tapped bath is then either sent to a stir station for further chemistry trimming or to a caster for casting.